Open for Engagements

 Open for Engagements is the first studio album released by the Quarrymen after their 1994 reformation.
 The Quarrymen, in its original conception, was the band that evolved into the Beatles.
 However the only official members of the Quarrymen to appear on the album were founding members Rod Davis and John Duff Lowe.

 Background

-Former the Quarrymen members Rod Davis and John Duff Lowe recorded an album in 1994 with the use of studio musicians.
-Open for Engagements was subsequently released under the Quarrymen name.
+Former Quarrymen members Rod Davis and John Duff Lowe recorded an album in 1994 with the use of studio musicians.
+Open for Engagements was subsequently released under the Quarrymen name, even though no other former Quarrymen members participated.